Northern Iron says receives rival bid from Prominvest

-MELBOURNE Australian junior miner Northern Iron Ltd (NFE.AX) said on Monday it has received a rival takeover offer from Swiss trading company Prominvest AG worth A$525 million ($550 million), just topping an earlier bid from Indian conglomerate Aditya Birla Group.
+MELBOURNE, July 30 Australian junior miner Northern Iron Ltd said on Monday it has received a rival takeover offer from Swiss trading company Prominvest AG worth A$525 million ($550 million), just topping an earlier bid from Indian conglomerate Aditya Birla Group.

 The new offer from Prominvest was highly conditional and indicative with a cash price of A$1.42 per share, Northern Iron said.